liferay/liferay-docs/develop/tutorials/articles/03-developing-an-android-app/02-creating-guestbook-list-screenlet/02-creating-the-screenlet-ui.markdown

    which in this case is a scrollable list.

 You'll create the Guestbook List Screenlet's View in its own package inside the `guestbooklistscreenlet` package.
-Get started by creating a new package named `view` inside the `guestbooklistscreenlet` package.
+Create a new package named `view` inside the `guestbooklistscreenlet` package.
 Now you're ready to create the row layout.

 ## Creating the Row Layout

 First, you must create the Screenlet's layout for each list row.
-Since each row in Guestbook List Screenlet displays only a single guestbook's name, this layout is very simple.
+Since each row displays only a single guestbook's name, this layout is very simple.
 Create the following `guestbook_row.xml` file in the `res/layout` directory:

     <?xml version="1.0" encoding="utf-8"?>
     <LinearLayout xmlns:android="http://schemas.android.com/apk/res/android"